-We strongly recommend to install the Vento A50 devices in pair, because when one device releases the air from the room, the corresponding device in the adjacent room brings in air which balances the air pressure in your room. dwelling.
+We strongly recommend to install the Vento A50 devices in pair, because when one device releases the air from the room, the corresponding device in the adjacent room brings in air which balances the air pressure in your room.
 For small spaces, we recommend using the Vento A30 DUO device because it includes two fans in the same device which corresponds to the same operation as two Vento A50 devices.
 However, the air flow is lower.
 For one room use the Vento A30 Duo.

-No European or other ductless appliance can be Energy Star or Novoclimat certified.
+No European or other ductless appliance cannot be Energy Star or Novoclimat certified.
 HVI responsible for certification testing does not have a program for ductless devices.
 Despite the superior energy efficiency and lower energy consumption of ductless appliances, they are not eligible for financial assistance programs for energy efficient appliances.
 Our representatives are working with HVI to find a solution.

 The answer to this question differs depending on the area your home is located.
-In general, we consider that one Vento A30 Duo unit is sufficient for an area of 500 square feet / 46 Square meters, while for a pair of Vento A50 (or ECO2) units the floor area is less than 1,500 square feet / 140 square meters with 1 bedroom while a residence of 1,500 to 3,000 square feet / 140 to 280 M2 with up to 3 bedrooms requires 2 pairs of Vento A50 air exchangers.
+In general, we consider that one Vento A30 Duo unit is sufficient for an area of 500 square feet / 46 square meters, while for a pair of Vento A50 (or ECO2) units the floor area is less than 1,500 square feet / 140 square meters with 1 bedroom while a residence of 1,500 to 3,000 square feet / 140 to 280 M2 with up to 3 bedrooms requires 2 pairs of Vento A50 air exchangers.

 It is also possible to combine a pair of Vento A50 and an A30 Duo in the case of a residence of less than 1,500 square feet and less than 1,500 square feet.